Do scratch removal products work?

 The snake-oil problem

 There are no short-cuts.
 But there's always somebody ready to sell snake oil to people who want an easy answer.
 If a product video looks too good to be true -- meat cleavers, coins, keys gouging a panel and then vanishing under a single wipe -- it is.
 Real correction looks slow, dusty and methodical, because that's the only way it works.
+The filler products aren't snake oil exactly; they do what the back of the label quietly says they do.
+The trouble is what the front of the label loudly implies.
 For a worked example -- a myth that looks plausible on paper -- see Does peanut butter polish out scratches?